-Charles Townes was the experimental physicist who invented the laser, a device that has become indispensable in science, technology and medicine.
+Charles Townes was the experimental physicist who invented the laser – now indispensable in science, technology, and medicine.
 Townes received the 1964 Nobel Prize in Physics for his work.
 More than a dozen subsequent Nobel Prizes have depended on the existence of lasers.

 Later in his career, Townes established that the Milky Way has a supermassive black hole at its center.